Here are the news stories you missed if you were too busy celebrating the announcement of the royal baby:

 Source: CBC News

 Second to Uruguay, Canada legalises marijuana for all uses and the folks are going crazy.
+Check out the CBC News video above to see how Canadians feel about the legislation of the formerly illegal drug.

 Source: Guardian News